Fall Color in California

 They have tiny pink, bell-shaped flowers in the Spring that turn to tiny red berries in the Summer.

-From a back window, there's a view of the chicken house and the garden behind a big Black Oak.
+From a back window of our house, there's a view of the chicken house and the garden behind a big Black Oak.

 The sun shining on the yellow poplar leaves down by the creek, provide a golden curtain of color in the background.

-Even the blueberry bushes, when they are finished giving their fruit, put on a colorful show and to celebrate the changing of seasons.
+Even the blueberry bushes, when they are finished giving their fruit, might put on a colorful show and to celebrate the changing of seasons.
+Again, this can depend on a specific set of weather conditions.

 You can almost hear them say "Hey!
 Look at me now!"